Konrad Laimer

-Konrad Laimer (born 27 May 1997) is an Austrian professional footballer who plays as a midfielder and right-back for Bundesliga club Bayern Munich and the Austria national team.
-He previously played for Red Bull Salzburg and RB Leipzig.
+Konrad Laimer (born 27 May 1997) is an Austrian professional footballer who plays as a full-back or midfielder for club Bayern Munich and the Austria national team.

+Laimer previously played for Red Bull Salzburg and RB Leipzig.
+A former Austrian youth international across several levels, Laimer made his senior debut for his country in June 2019.
+He was later selected to the squads for the 2020 and 2024 UEFA European Championships, and the 2026 FIFA World Cup.
+Laimer was selected as Austrian Footballer of the Year in 2025.

 Club career

 Red Bull Salzburg

-A youth product of Red Bull Salzburg, Laimer made his Erste Liga debut with the reserve team and breeder club FC Liefering on 2 May 2014 against SV Horn.
-He made his first team debut at 28 September 2014 against Rapid Wien.
-He replaced Alan in added time.
+A youth product of Red Bull Salzburg, Laimer made his Erste Liga debut with the reserve team and feeder club FC Liefering on 2 May 2014 against SV Horn.
+He made his first team debut on 28 September against Rapid Wien, replacing Alan in added time.

 RB Leipzig

 On 30 June 2017, Laimer moved to Germany and joined RB Leipzig on a four-year deal.
+He scored his first Bundesliga goal in a 4–0 away win over Fortuna Düsseldorf on 27 January 2019.
+Later that year, on 23 October, he netted his first UEFA Champions League goal in a 2–1 victory over Zenit Saint Petersburg.

-Laimer's deal was due to run out in 2021, but he later signed a contract extension until June 2023.
+Laimer's deal was due to expire in 2021, but he later signed a two-year contract extension, running until June 2023.

 He won the DFB-Pokal in 2022 and 2023 with Leipzig.
-On 3 June 2023, despite their victory in the 2023 DFB-Pokal, Laimer announced his decision to depart from RB Leipzig.
+On 3 June 2023, despite their victory in the latter tournament, Laimer announced his decision to depart Leipzig at the expiration of his contract, ending his six-year stay with the club.